Abbatss/IpLookupService/README.md

 python -m pytest

 GeoDataBaseLoadPerformanceTests - test for load DB in memory.
-It will fail if load time > 30 ms
+It will fail if load time > 30

+To run unit test for SPA Web site :

+./src/SPAWeb/GeoInformationSPA/ClientApp > ng test